 If you wish, your guide will sensitively arrange for you to enter a local church.
 At first glance, the churches in villages such as Chamula and San Lorenzo de Zincantán look like weathered Catholic houses of worship.
 But, when I stepped inside them, I experienced the full, sensory force of the locals' Mayan and Catholic syncretic beliefs.

 Pictures of saints adorned the walls, candles were blinking everywhere, people sat on the floor chanting, and shamans were performing rituals to heal afflicted children, as young boys set off fireworks.

-The drive from San Cristóbal de la Casas to the ruins at Palenque lasts around five hours, taking you from Chaiapas' highlands via pine forests and some startlingly bright blue waterfalls (the Aguas Azul) to finish in tropical jungle.
+The drive from San Cristóbal de la Casas to the ruins at Palenque lasts around five hours, taking you from Chiapas' highlands via pine forests and some startlingly bright blue waterfalls (the Agua Azul) to finish in tropical jungle.

 Palenque's setting is especially dramatic.
 It soars out of the dense jungle canopy, with birds shrieking and howler monkeys growling in the surrounding trees: nature seems to have reclaimed these ruins.

 Whichever ruins you choose to visit in Mexico, I strongly advise you go with a guide.
 Palenque has a lot of Maya carved stonework that is miraculously still intact, but often indecipherable to non-experts.
 It's one of the few sites where you are still able to climb the ruins, so your guide can really help you to explore them in depth.